-All experiments were performed in accordance with National Institutes of Health Guidelines for the Care and Use of Laboratory Animals (13) and with the ARRIVE guidelines (14), and were approved by the Institution's Animal Care and Use Committee at Massachusetts General Hospital.
-A total of 60 mice and 6 rats were used in this study.
-Pulmonary fibrosis was induced in 10-wk-old male C57/ BL6 mice (20-28 g, Charles River Laboratories, n = 32) by transtracheal administration of bleomycin (2.5 U/kg) in 50 μL of phosphate-buffered saline under direct vision using a small cervical incision (15).
-Sham animals (n = 28) received the analogous volume of vehicle (phosphate-buffered saline).
-The mice were injected 13-14 d after bleomycin instillation by intrafemoral catheter with approximately 3.7 MBq in approximately 0.1 mL of the dose solution measured with a dose calibrator (CRC-25PET; Capintec).
+All experiments were performed in accordance with National Institutes of Health Guidelines for the Care and Use of Laboratory Animals and with the ARRIVE guidelines (13), and were approved by the Institution's Animal Care and Use Committee at Massachusetts General Hospital.
+A total of 60 mice and 6 rats were used in this study Pulmonary fibrosis was induced in 10-week-old male C57/BL6 mice (20-28 g, Charles River Laboratories, N=32) by transtracheal administration of bleomycin (2.5 U/kg) in 50 μL of phosphate buffer saline under direct vision using a small cervical incision (14).
+Sham animals (N=28 received the analogous volume of vehicle (phosphate buffer saline).
+The mice were injected 13 to 14 days after bleomycin instillation by intra-femoral catheter with approximately 3.7 MBq in approximately 0.1 mL of the dose solution measured with a dose calibrator (CRC-25PET, Capintee).

-Small-Animal PET/CT Imaging and Analysis
+Small Animal PET-CT Imaging and Analysis

 Animals were placed in a small-animal PET/CT scanner (Triumph; TriFoil Imaging), equipped with inhalation anesthesia and heating pad.
-Each animal was anesthetized with isoflurane (4% for induction, 1%-1.5% for maintenance in medical air).
-After placement of an indwelling catheter in the femoral vein for probe administration, mice were positioned in the PET/CT scanner and the probe was given as a bolus as the PET acquisition began.
-Mice were imaged continuously by PET for 120 min.
-A whole-body CT scan was obtained either immediately before or immediately after the PET acquisition, and the mice were then euthanized at 150 min after injection.
-Instruments were calibrated with phantoms containing small known amounts of radioactivity.
-Isotropic (0.3 mm) CT images were acquired over 6 min with 512 projections with 3 frames per projection (exposure time per frame, ~200 ms; peak tube voltage, 70 kV; tube current, 177 mA).
-PET and CT images were reconstructed using the LabPET software (TriFoil Imaging), and the CT data were used to provide attenuation correction for the PET reconstructions.
-The PET data were reconstructed using a maximum-likelihood expectation maximization algorithm run over 30 iterations to a voxel size of $0.5 \times 0.5 \times 0.6$ mm.
-For the pharmacokinetic analyses, the PET data were reconstructed in 1-min (first 10 frames), 3-min (next 10 frames), and 10-min (last 8-10frames) intervals out to 120 min after injection.
-Reconstructed PET/ CT data were quantitatively evaluated using the AMIDE software package (16).
-For each PET scan, volumes of interest were drawn over major organs on decay-corrected whole-body coronal images.
-The radioactivity concentration within organs was obtained from mean pixel values within the volume of interest and converted to counts per milliliter per minute and then divided by the injected dose (ID) to obtain an imaging volume of interest-derived percentage injected radioactive dose per cubic centimeter of tissue (%ID/cm3).
+Each animal was anesthetized with isoflurane (4% for induction, 1-1.5% for maintenance in medical air).
+After placement of an in-dwelling catheter in the femoral vein for probe administration, mice were positioned in the PET-CT scanner and the probe was given as a bolus as the PET acquisition began.
+Mice were imaged continuously by PET for 120 minutes.
+A whole body CT was obtained either immediately before or immediately after the PET acquisition, the mice were then euthanized at 150 minutes post injection.
+Instrument calibration was performed with phantoms containing small known amounts of radioactivity.
+Isotropic (0.3)

+mm) CT images were acquired over 6 min with 512 projections with 3 frames per projection (exposure time per frame,~200 msec; peak tube voltage, 70 kV; tube current, 177 mA).
+PET and CT images were reconstructed using the LabPET software (TriFoil Imaging) and the CT data were used to provide attenuation correction for the PET reconstructions.
+The PET data were reconstructed using a maximum-likelihood expectation-maximization (MLEM) algorithm run over 30 iterations to a voxel size of 0.5x0.5x0.6 mm.
+For the pharmacokinetic analyses, the PET data were reconstructed in 1 min (first 10 frames), 3 min (next 10 frames), and 10 min (last 8-10 frames) intervals out to 120 min post injection.
+Reconstructed PET/CT data were quantitatively evaluated using AMIDE software package (15).
+For each PET scan, volumes of interest were drawn over major organs on decay-corrected whole body coronal images.
+The radioactivity concentration within organs was obtained from mean pixel values within the volume of interest and converted to counts per milliliter per minute and then divided by the injected dose (ID) to obtain an imaging volume of interest-derived percentage of the injected radioactive dose per cubic centimeter of tissue (%ID/cc).